-At the end of the fiscal year, Northwestern Regional Jail Authority ("the Jail") reported an ending net position balance of \$9,491,629, a decrease of \$5,640,983 from the prior year.
+At the end of the fiscal year, Northwestern Regional Jail Authority ("the Jail") reported an ending net position balance of \$11,529,355, an increase of \$973,088 from the prior year.
+Over time, increases and decreases in net position can serve as a useful indicator of whether the financial health of the Jail is improving or deteriorating.

-The Jail holds long-term debt of \$16,570,000; consisting of Revenue Bonds payable in annual installments for 30 years and VRA Bonds payable in annual installments for 15 years.
-The Jail also has a net pension liability of \$4,899,782.
+The Jail holds long-term debt of \$17,165,000; consisting of Revenue Bonds payable in annual installments for 30 years and VRA Bonds payable in annual installments for 15 years.
+The Jail also has a net pension liability of \$7,936,530.